RadialCorp/magento-ptf-build/docs/TAXES_SETUP.md

 The tax code can be set manually via admin, in the “Prices” section of a Product’s information as shown below, or it can be uploaded by importing a product feed with the tax code attribute (existing Magento functionality).

 <img src="assets/SettingTaxCode.png">

-## Notes About Taxes in Magento

-Note that the Radial PTF tax functionality does not necessarily preclude other tax extensions / default tax data in Magento.
-It is important that a storefront not run additional tax extensions in their Magento installation that could cause conflicts with or affect the calculations of the Radial PTF tax extension.
-It is also important to not have out-of-the-box Magento tax rules in place which could similarly conflict with Radial tax calculations.

-All tax calculations should be done via the Radial extension for it to work properly.
-Do not try to help it with other extensions or administrative adjustments to how taxes are calculated.

 ## Taxes on Gifting Options, Warranties, Customization, and Shipping Taxes